 Some experts suggest waking your baby after five hours to feed but I would not go this long.
-Letting your baby sleep five hours from the beginning of a feed will mean going six hours between feeds and this, in my view, is way too long and will lead to more awakenings at night.
+Letting your baby sleep five hours from the beginning of a feed, in my view, is way too long and will lead to more awakenings at night.
 Even at this stage, you want to encourage your baby to eat and be awake during the day and to sleep and not eat at night.
 For this reason, I recommend feeding no less frequently than every four hours from the beginning of a feed.
 Although it is difficult to stick to a strict routine at this stage, keeping track of feedings gets you on the right track.
 Your schedule might look something like this:

 - 7am — 9am nap